highbyte/dotnet-6502/docs/host-apps/installation.md

 #### Windows

-1. Extract the `.zip` file to a folder.
+1. Extract the `.zip` file to a directory.
 2. Double-click the `.exe` file to run.

 ##### SmartScreen warning